leonardgoeke/AnyMOD.jl/docs/src/sets.md

 **Carrier resolution**

-In addition to defining carriers, the `set_carrier.csv` file also maps them to regions and time-steps to specify the resolution there are modelled at.
+In addition to defining carriers, the `set_carrier.csv` file also maps them to regions and time-steps to specify the resolution there are modeled at.
 This is done separately for dispatch and expansion in the columns `timestep_dispatch`,`timestep_expansion`,`region_dispatch`, and `region_expansion`.
 The numbers in these columns correspond to levels of the respective trees.
-In the example displayed below, `4` in the `timestep_dispatch` column for `electricity` means, dispatch for electricity is modelled for each time-step on level 4.
+In the example displayed below, `4` in the `timestep_dispatch` column for `electricity` means, dispatch for electricity is modeled for each time-step on level 4.
 Going back to the definition of time-steps above, this corresponds to an hourly resolution.

 !!! tip "Less detailed resolution for debugging"
     Creating and especially solving a model is much faster if the temporal resolution of dispatch is decreased.
 Therefore, it is advisable to first test new models at a less detailed temporal resolution.
 In the example this would be achieved by replacing the `4` for electricity with `2` to switch to a daily resolution.
 This will help you to spot and fix mistakes or unintended effects more efficiently.